Ganapathiraja/refactoring-legacy-code-problem/README.md

 As a customer

-I would like to view HTML statement
+I would like to view HTML textStatement

 So that I can view it in my browser

 ## Expected Format:
-HTML statement should be humanly readable(new lines at the end of each line)
+HTML textStatement should be humanly readable(new lines at the end of each line)

 Headline should be in H1